 5 ounces bacon, cut finely (optional) or 5 Tablespoons oil

 1 1/2 teaspoons baking powder

 Preheat the oven to 450 degrees.
 Place a 9" cast iron skillet into the oven for 10 minutes.

 Take the bacon and fry until golden brown, not burned approximately 4-5 minutes.
 Remove the cooked bacon and drain the fat into a bowl.
-Reserve 5 tablespoons of fat, placing it into the cast iron skillet in the oven.
+Reserve 5 tablespoons of fat, placing 4 tablespoons into the cast iron skillet in the oven.

-Combine the cornmeal, flour, drained bacon, salt, baking soda, and baking powder in a bowl.
-Measure the buttermilk and add the egg and 1 tablespoons of fat.
+Combine the cornmeal, flour, drained bacon (optional), salt, baking soda, and baking powder in a bowl.
+Measure the buttermilk and add the egg and 1 tablespoon of fat.
 Beat until incorporated.
 Now add the liquid to the dry ingredients.
-Combine, but do not overmix.
+Combine, but do not OVERMIX.

-Take the skillet from the oven and swirl to distribute the fat over the entire pan.
+Take the skillet from the oven and swirl the 4 ounces fat to distribute over the entire pan.
 Pour the batter into the pan with the hot fat.
 It should sizzle.